syncfusion/ej2-javascript-docs/src/documenteditor/document-editor/global-local.md

 ## Document Editor Container

-The following list of properties and its values are used in the document editor container.
+The following list of properties and its values are used in the Document Editor container.

 Locale keywords |Text
 -----|-----